1 week later I'm 8,000 days

 Maude Flanders killed by flying tshirt 2-13-00: "I'm really sorry to hear that.
 We just lost our drummer to a Pentecostal ska band.
 Uh, I know it's not the same but."
 Considering Mexican Cession Jurassic Park & Douglas Leader's DLO NAVY parody tees, PLAYSKA® logos get screenprinted as promotion for cable access. wayne's world party time excellent.
 I get a real job, meet Marty K, we go to lunch at the honky tonk rib joint where he encourages me to check out a cool dino band mural painted over the stage – to which I can volunteer superb CNY illustrator Elliot Mattice is artist.

 Randomly came across Rude Tales comics wherein a shady bicycle-pedalling Noah W. chronicles his side of a run-in with sister JoAnn at SUNY Albany years prior – she handed him a flyer for #5, so he mentions it in print.
-An especially long-winded ska timeline written for her ethnomusicology class soon gets turned into trifold brochure.
+An especially long winded ska timeline written for her ethnomusicology class soon gets turned into a trifold brochure.
 A domestic first-class stamp costs 34 cents, but we all knew not for long.

-its minor legacy to be continued
+minor legacy to be continued...

 I know i've got my number six somewhere and I've had my sticker on my sax case for years – now it's been moved to my car "dance, music, printed, SKA" amazing!